standardhealth/shr-node-server/README.md

 ## Running the server
-In order to install all dependencies, run the following command from the `./shr-node-server` directory and the `./shr-node-server/nodejs-server-server` directory:
+In order to install all dependencies, run the following command from inside the `./shr-node-server` directory and the `./shr-node-server/nodejs-server-server` directory:
 ```
 npm install
 ```

-Run the same command from inside

 This server optionally uses MongoDB as a backend.